- by Daniel

 This means they don't get the right amount of oxygen and nutrients they need to stay healthy.

-3. Standing With a Bad Posture
+3. Standing With An Unhealthy Posture

-Maintaining a healthy posture is vital for staying pain-free, whether you are sitting, standing or moving around.
+Maintaining a healthy posture is vital for staying pain-free, whether you are sitting, standing, or moving around.

-However when you stand or sit with a bad posture your body becomes unbalanced.
+However, when you stand or sit with a bad posture your body becomes unbalanced.

-And this extra strain results in greater pressure and strain on your lower back, muscles and joints.
+And this extra strain results in greater pressure and strain on your lower back, muscles, and joints.

 Which will only ever lead to more muscle tightness and more pain!

 And unfortunately many people stand with an awkward and unbalanced posture without even realising it.